Kian121/Multinational-Retail-Data-Centralisation/README.md

 ## Installation Instructions

+Clone the Repository: Clone this repository to your local machine using: git clone [repository URL]

-Prerequisites: Ensure that you have the necessary pre-installed software ond dependencies installed on your system.
+Then ensure that you have the necessary pre-installed software ond dependencies installed on your system:

 - boto3
 - pandas